 You have any bleeding problems or take blood thinners or other medications, including aspirin

 An arthrogram is an imaging study used to assess your joint problem.
 Contrast fluid is injected into the joint being studied.
-Then, x-ray or computed tomography (CT) is used to create images.
+Then, X-ray, computed tomography (CT), or magnetic resonance imaging (MRI) is used to create images.

 Arrange for someone to drive you home.

 The skin around the joint is cleaned and then covered with drapes.

 The radiologist inserts a needle into the joint, using fluoroscopic or ultrasound guidance.
 A sample of joint fluid may be removed.